-A typical pocket PC of the time, such as the Sharp PC-1500, weighted few hundreds grams, almost nothing when compared to the dozens of kilograms of a typical coeval desktop PC; although the two were not comparable in terms of display size, graphics, speed, available software, and output peripherals, of course.
+A typical pocket PC of the time, such as the Sharp PC-1500, weighted few hundreds of grams, almost nothing when compared to the dozens of kilograms of a typical coeval desktop PC; although the two were not comparable in terms of display size, graphics, speed, available software, and output peripherals, of course.

-All such Japanese ultra-micro-computers, including the Seiko UC-2000/2200, shared a similar hardware, which included either on a power-saving CMOS versions of popular CPUs such as the Zilog Z-80 and the Intel 8086 or on proprietary microprocessors such as the Hitachi SC61860, a dot-matrix LCD display, and an internal ROM memory (so without magnetic mass memory units, although external cassette tape memory devices were usually available in order to expand the very limited space provided by the internal ROM chips, which usually didn’t exceed few KB).
+All such Japanese ultra-micro-computers, including the Seiko UC-2000/2200, shared a similar hardware, which included either a power-saving CMOS versions of popular CPUs such as the Zilog Z-80 and the Intel 8086 or proprietary microprocessors such as the Hitachi SC61860, a dot-matrix LCD display, and an internal ROM memory (so without magnetic mass memory units, although external cassette tape memory devices were usually available in order to expand the very limited space provided by the internal ROM chips, which usually didn’t exceed few KB).

 Almost all pocket computers were provided with one of the many versions of BASIC available at the time, with some of them also capable to run more powerful programming languages such as Assembly, and even C.

 Retrospectively, many of those projects can be considered the predecessors of products widely popular today, such as smartwatches, laptops and Tablet PCs.
-The reasons why they didn’t succeed can be found in their poor graphic performances – mostly due to the limitations of the LCD technology of the time -, and in the little capacity of their ROM circuits to store a decent amount of data, which required to connect all those pocket and wrist PCs to some kind of external mass memory unit to make them somewhat usable.
+The reasons why they didn’t succeed can be found in their poor graphics performances – mostly due to the limitations of the LCD technology of the time -, and in the little capacity of their ROM circuits to store a decent amount of data, which required to connect all those pocket and wrist PCs to some kind of external mass memory unit to make them somewhat usable.

-Yet, machines such as the Epson HC-20, can be actually reputed the “transitional fossil” between pocket PCs and modern portable computers.
+Yet, machines such as the Epson HC-20 can be actually reputed the “transitional fossil” between pocket PCs and modern portable computers.